Are you using LinkedIn hashtags?

 But now, it’s safe to say that LinkedIn hashtags are back and working.
 So let’s take a look at how you can make the most of them.

-Hashtags on LinkedIn work in a similar way to Twitter and Instagram – to categorise content.
+LinkedIn hashtags work in a similar way to TikTok, Twitter and Instagram – to categorise the content.

 From a marketing perspective, that’s the winner – making your LinkedIn content available to a broader audience.

-For example, when I search for #socialselling in ‘People’ (rather than the default ‘Content’) I see these results:
+For example, when I search for #socialmediamarketing in ‘People’ (rather than the default ‘Content’) I see these results:

 How to use hashtags on LinkedIn